• Skip to primary navigation

 • Fresh strawberries: Try to ensure your strawberries are as fresh as possible for the best results.
 The older they are, the more likely the juices will seep through the chocolate and we definitely don't want that!

-• Candy melts: I used 'natural white' candy melts (Deco Melts) to coat my strawberries with.
-You could also use the regular white ones but note that they are not completely bright white- they will make your ghosts look a little yellowish.
+• Candy melts: I used 'natural white' candy melts (Deco Melts) to coat my ghost strawberries with.
+You could also use the regular white candy melts or white chocolate but note that they are not completely bright white- they will make your ghosts look a little yellowish.

 • Milk or dark chocolate: For the eyes and mouths.
 I like to use dark chocolate as it creates more of a contrast against the white strawberries.
 You can also stick on some edible eyes if you like.